sk-bigdata3/Intensivecw/temp/Error.md

 Q. The impala metastore requires an underlying sql database
 A. T (Impala keeps its table definitions in a traditional MYSQL or PostgreSQL database known as the metastore, the same database where Hive keeps this type of data.

-Q. Which two daemons typically run on each master node in hadoop cluster yarn
-A. RM, NodeManager

 Q. The resourcemanager will mark the map task attempt as failed and ask the nodemanager to terminate the container for the map task.
 A. X -> Application manager 라고 한다.